When you identify and analyze your audience, you can tailor your value proposition and offerings to meet their specific needs and preferences.

 Just type your topic in Quora’s search bar and it’ll present you with relevant questions.
 Another awesome thing is it also shows how many people are following a question, indicating how important it is for your target audience.

-Moreover, by looking at the answers which got the most upvotes, you can get all sorts of data on what type of content your target market values and how they communicate.
+Moreover, by looking at the answers that got the most upvotes, you can get all sorts of data on what type of content your target market values and how they communicate.

 Competitor analysis